nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 - is reasonably comfortable using CLI apps

 ### Value proposition
-Finance Buddy allows our target user profile to keep track of their income/expenditures faster than a typical mouse/GUI driven app
+FinanceBuddy allows our target user profile to keep track of their income/expenditures faster than a typical mouse/GUI driven app

 <div style="page-break-after: always;"></div>